Slovenia & Croatia

 What to Expect

 Physical Activity • This is a physically active summer travel program.
-You can expect to hike, cycle, sea kayak, whitewater raft, zipline, ocean swim, and snorkel over the course of the trip.
+You can expect to hike, cycle, whitewater raft, zipline, ocean swim, and snorkel over the course of the trip.
 You do not need to be at peak fitness to participate, but it is important that you have a desire to be physically active, and that you are excited about trying all activities.

 Accommodations • We stay in various types of accommodations throughout this program, ranging from hostels, small hotels, and guesthouses to camping in tents.
 Students have access to common and outside space at our accommodations for community meetings, working on projects, and socializing.
 Rooms are separated by gender and are a mix of doubles, triples, and quads.
 While on the Dalmatian coast, we spend up to four nights camping.
 Our local outfitter provides tents and necessary camping gear.
 Leaders reside together with the students throughout the program.